Organic Production

 USDA Organic Certification Logo

-To become certified as organic, growers must follow the production practices contained in the National Organic Standards and be certified by a USDA accredited certifying agency.
+To become certified as organic, growers must follow the production practices contained in the National Organic Standards and be certified by a United States Department of Agriculture (USDA)-accredited certifying agency.
 In Utah, the Utah Department of Agriculture and Food is the official certifying agent.
-There are other certifying agents listed in the National Organic Standard.
-Farmers may use any certification agency as long as they are USDA accredited and authorized to certify operations to the USDA organic standard.
+There are other certifying agents listed in the National Organic Standards.
+Farmers may use any certification agency as long as they are USDA-accredited and authorized to certify operations to the USDA organic standard.

 The cost to become certified is quite high since the farm must pay based on farm size, distance the certifying agent must travel, and the time spent conducting the evaluation.
 Some of the benefits to becoming “certified organic” include the potential for premium prices, better access to local, regional, or international markets, increased protection of natural resources, and access to additional assistance.
-The USDA carefully regulates the term "organic” and only certified farms can use the USDA organic seal.
+The USDA carefully regulates the term "organic,” and only certified farms can use the USDA organic seal.
 Not all growers or farms need to be certified to call themselves organic.
 Growers whose annual gross farm income from organic products is less than $5,000 are exempted from certification.
-However, even these very small farmers must use production practices that meet the requirements of the National Organic Standards.
+However, even producers on these very small farms must use production practices that meet the National Organic Standards requirements.

-During the certification process, the grower adopts organic practices and submits his/her application and fees to the certifying agent.
+During the certification process, the grower adopts organic practices and submitsan application with fees to the certifying agent.
 The certifying agent then reviews the applications to verify compliance with USDA organic regulations and conducts an on-site inspection.
-Once the certifier verifies compliance, an organic certificate is issued.
+Upon compliance verification, the certifier issues an organic certificate.
 Each year, the farm must go through the recertification process.
 Growers must provide annual updates to the certifying agent, schedule an on-site inspection of the farm, and pay the appropriate fees.
 From this information, the certifying agent determines if the applicant still complies with the USDA organic regulations and if the organic certificate should be re-issued.

 More Information